s9e/RegexpBuilder/docs/Internals.md

 ### Process outline

+ 0. Sort the input strings and remove duplicates.
  1. Split each input string into a numerically-indexed array of numeric values, which are either byte values or codepoints depending the configuration.
  2. Execute each pass in order.
 Each pass receives the whole list of strings.
  3. Serialize the array of values into a PHP string.